-Cincinnati Children's designates this enduring material for a maximum of 0.5 AMA PRA Category 1 Credits(s)™ for each search conducted.
+Cincinnati Children's designates this Internet Point-of-Care activity for a maximum of 0.5 AMA PRA Category 1 Credits(s)™ for each search conducted.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Credits will appear on the transcript under the heading "Point of Care."
 If you have any questions, please contact the CME office at 513-636-6732 or at firstname.lastname@example.org.

 If you have registered for an event or completed an evaluation in Cincinnati Children's CME Tracker(TM) system since July 2009, you will be asked to enter your email and password created during the previous use.
 There is a "Forgot Password" link on the log-in page, if it is needed.
 The password will be emailed to you.

 If you are new to Cincinnati Children's CME Tracker(TM) system, you will be asked to create an account.
 On the sign-in page, enter your email address, DO NOT ENTER A PASSWORD YET, and select "I am a new user" (you will create a password later).
 After you fill in the basic information about yourself, you will be directed to the PoC module.
 You may be asked to sign-in again using your account log-in email and password.
 This will be the same email and password you will use for future PoC, education events, and transcript downloads with Cincinnati Children's.